Master of Melodies

 If you simply route a pitch CV through one of the unquantized CV1 inputs, it can be a performance control, allowing easy transposition up or down an octave at the flip of a switch.
 That might be useful for VCOs without their own built-in octave switches.
 With no input signal, it generates a selectable offset of -1, 0, or +1 volts; feed that into an attenuated exponential FM input somewhere and you get the same tactile control over any other interval transposition you choose.

 But the possibilities really open up when you start using more inputs.
 An LFO into the quantized input gives the effect of flipping the octave switch under CV control, keeping your hands free to wiggle elsewhere.
-Using the unquantized inputs on a channel, you can transpose one sequence by another.
+Using the unquantized inputs, which are normalled across the two channels, you can transpose one sequence by another.
 The CV2 input can add or subtract, selectable during build by a solder jumper on the circuit board; in a default build, CV2 adds on the left channel and subtracts on the right, but do-it-yourselfers can change this selection, or design their own expanders to make it switchable on the fly.

 Combining the two channels, with or without other utility modules, allows more complex melody-shifting effects.
 And it doesn't have to be just for oscillator pitch control.
 Switching fixed-voltage offsets on filter cutoffs also makes for great drops and timbral shifts.
 (And try putting the result through a slew limiter!)
 The default sum and difference configuration allows the module to act as a "mid-side" encoder or decoder.
 With other patching it can be a flip-flop or a wavefolder.